Pablo Torre (footballer): Barcelona

-On 4 March 2022, FC Barcelona reached an agreement with Racing for the transfer of Torre for a fee of €5 million plus variables, and he was initially assigned to the B team for the 2022–23 season.
+On 4 March 2022, La Liga club Barcelona reached an agreement with Racing for the transfer of Torre for a fee of €5 million plus variables, and he was initially assigned to the B team for the 2022–23 season.
 He signed a contract until June 2026 on 15 June.

 On 7 September 2022, Torre played his first Champions League match, coming on for Franck Kessié in the 81st minute, in a 5–1 win over Viktoria Plzeň in the first match of the 2022–23 season.
 On 23 October, Torre played his first La Liga game for Barcelona at Camp Nou, coming on for Ousmane Dembélé in the 77th minute against Athletic Bilbao.
 On 1 November, he scored his first Champions League goal in a 4–2 away win over Viktoria Plzeň in the second leg of the same season.

+Loan to Girona

+On 18 July 2023, Torre was loaned to fellow top tier side Girona for the 2023–24 season.
+On 12 August 2023, he made his debut for the club in a league match against Real Sociedad.

+Return to Barcelona

+Torre returned to Barcelona for the 2024–25 season.
+He made an immediate impact under new head coach Hansi Flick, scoring in a 5–1 win over Villarreal on 22 September 2024 and netting a brace in a 5–1 victory against Sevilla on 20 October 2024.

+Torre also scored one goal and provided two assists in the Copa del Rey R32 match against Barbastro on 4 January 2025.
+This remarkable tally brings his season total to four goals and three assists, which translates to a goal contribution per 50 minutes in just 348 minutes of playing time for the season.

+Mallorca

+On 14 July 2025, Torre signed a four-year contract with fellow top tier side RCD Mallorca, for a rumoured fee of €5 million.
+He made his debut for the club on 16 August, against his former club Barcelona in a 0–3 home defeat.

 Personal life

 Torre's father Esteban was also a footballer and a midfielder.
 He represented Racing for the most of his career.